1999–2000 Livingston F.C. season

 Season 1999-00 saw Livingston compete in the Scottish First Division.
-They also competed in the Bell's Challenge Cup, League Cup and the Scottish Cup.
+They also competed in the Challenge Cup, League Cup and the Scottish Cup.

 Summary

 Season 1999–00 was Livingston's first season in the Scottish First Division having been promoted the previous season they finished fourth in the league.
-They reached the quarter final of the challenge cup, were knocked out of the League Cup in the second round and the Scottish Cup in the fourth round.
+They reached the semi-final of the challenge cup, were knocked out of the League Cup in the second round and the Scottish Cup in the fourth round.

-Managers
+Management

-Livingston started the season under Ray Stewart and on 15 March 2000 he was sacked by the club with Jim Leishman being reappointed as manager.
+Livingston started the season under Ray Stewart and on 15 March 2000 he was sacked by the club with Jim Leishman being re-appointed as manager.